kidscancode/godot_recipes/src/content/3D/kinematic_body.md

 `speed` is the tank's movement speed (forward and back), while `rot_speed` defines how fast it can turn.

 {{% notice tip %}}
-`export`ing your properties makes it easy to adjust them in the Inspector.
+Declaring properties with `export` makes it easy to adjust them in the Inspector.
 {{% /notice %}}

 Using the `KinematicBody.move_and_slide()` method makes our movement code quite simple: